GrantCieslack/AboutMe/README.md

 [What Does this do]: https://mail.google.com/

-My name is Grant Cieslack
+My name is Grant Cieslack.
+I am a senior at Castle High School.
+I am involved in clubs such as Business Professionals of America, Key Club, etc. In the future I would like to study Computer Science at Purdue University though I'm unsure what major specifically.

 [1]: https://en.wikipedia.org/wiki/Nikola_Tesla
 [2]: https://en.wikipedia.org/wiki/George_R._R._Martin